-Hailey Bieber's Stylist Shows Us How To Style Disney's NuiMO Collection - E!
+Hailey Bieber's Stylist Shows Us How To Style Disney's NuiMOs Collection - E!
 Online

 Disney nuiMOs Outfit – Animal Print Set

 We can't get over how cute this outfit is!
-This adorable set includes a jacket, pants, cap, and sweater so your nuiMo will be the best dressed at any occasion.
+This adorable set includes a jacket, pants, cap, and sweater so your nuiMOs will be the best dressed at any occasion.

 Disney nuiMOs Rose Gold Backpack by Loungefly